Prateek90/DataIncubatorProject/README.md

 ## Algorithm for video assignment

-The app assigns m videos to usersfor review randomly.
+The app assigns m videos to users for review randomly.
 The process of allocation could be defined as follows:
   * The process starts by creating list of m videos for n users, this is acheived in the following way:
     -A number is selected between 1 to n randomly -After selection of number m continuous numbers are taken n times in cyclic order thus creating a list of size n with m videos in each list